Cruising the North Atlantic on Black Watch

 One of the Ponta Delgada’s main attractions is Saint Sebastian Parish Church.
 Originally built in the middle of the 16th century in a late gothic style, later works added some Manueline portals and baroque altars.

 Our next two days were spent at sea, as we cruised to the Portuguese mainland and the capital, Lisbon, one of the most charismatic and vibrant cities of Europe.
 Having only passed through briefly on my way to the Alentejo region two years previously, I was keen to see what the city had to offer, and I was not to be disappointed.
-My wife and I had decided on a tuk-tuk tour, and it turned out to be possibly the best way to see the city with its blend of traditional heritage and striking modernism, as we were able to navigate Lisbon’s maze of small streets where other larger vehicular traffic such as tour coaches often are unable to negotiate.
+I had decided on a tuk-tuk tour, and it turned out to be possibly the best way to see the city with its blend of traditional heritage and striking modernism, as we were able to navigate Lisbon’s maze of small streets where other larger vehicular traffic such as tour coaches often are unable to negotiate.

 Lisbon is situated on the northern banks of the River Tagus, and it was the river that we followed to Belém Tower, a spectacular waterfront landmark and a perfect introduction to the city’s numerous UNESCO World Heritage sites.
 Built as part of a defence system at the mouth of the Tagus, today it is an architectural icon of King Manuel I’s reign.
 In 2007 it was voted one of Portugal’s Seven Wonders.